ccdcoe/CDMCS/Moloch/wise/README.md

 };
 ```

 Note that this simply looks up for previously encoded values.
-We could implement the encoding logic in lookup function as well and drop the `this.data` variable and `hashtable` package altogether.
+We could implement the encoding logic in lookup function as well and drop the `this.data` variable and `hashtable` package altogether. **Again, this is simply an alternative method for implementing the prior snipped and it will break if staticData variable is not created in our main function**.

 ```javascript
 SomewhatUsefulSource.prototype.getIp = function(ip, cb) {